ClaudioESSilva/PowerShellModulesCentral/README.md

 The ones I know and use can be very different from the ones you know and use!
 Why not share this information?

 ## How can this help me?
 Are trying to find a module to work on a specific task?
 Use the search on the top of the page to try to find what you need.
-Working with Windows?
-Type "windows"
+* Working with Windows?
+Type "windows".
-Working with SQL Server?
+* Working with SQL Server?
 Type "SQL Server".
-Do you know the name of the author of the module?
+* Do you know the author's name?
 You can search that way too.
-Have you read a blog post before and just remember one word type it and see what you find.
+* Have you read a blog post before and just remember one word or the blogger's name?
+Type it and see what you find.

 ## I have/know a information/blog post that can be added, how can I contribute?
 Just fork this repository, add the information and send a pull request (PR).